-A groundwater monitoring program shall be designed to detect and evaluate impacts associated with the infiltration activities.
-Table 1 below identifies the constituents that shall be analyzed during the baseline sampling event prior to infiltration and subsequent groundwater monitoring events during the monitoring period for the purpose of evaluating groundwater following the infiltration.
+A groundwater monitoring program shall be designed to detect and evaluate impacts associated with the injection activities.
+The following table (Table 1 - ISCO PILOT TEST SAMPLING SCHEDULE) identifies the constituents that will be analyzed in the wells during the baseline sampling event prior to injection, and subsequent groundwater monitoring events for the purpose of evaluating the effectiveness of the injection as part of the pilot study.